openplanet-nl/nadeoapi-docs/docs/core/accounts/displaynames.md

       required: true
 ---

-Gets player names from account IDs.
+Gets player display names from account IDs.

 ---

 **Remarks**:
-- This endpoint may only be accessible to Ubisoft user accounts (as opposed to dedicated server accounts).
-If you encounter `401` errors using a dedicated server account, try using a Ubisoft account and see if that gives you the data you're looking for.
+- This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
+If you encounter `401` errors using a dedicated server account, switch to using a Ubisoft account.

 ---